Mayoral elections in Lubbock: 2020

-The election was originally scheduled to take place on May 2, 2020, however was postponed to November 3 after a proclamation from Texas governor Greg Abbott to allow political subdivisions to delay voting.
+The election was originally scheduled to take place on May 2, 2020, but was postponed to November 3 after a proclamation from Texas governor Greg Abbott to allow political subdivisions to delay voting.
 The delay was due to concerns related to the COVID-19 pandemic.

 2022

 The 2022 Lubbock mayoral election took place on May 7, 2022.
-The incumbent Mayor, Dan Pope, did not stand for reelection.
+The incumbent mayor, Dan Pope, did not stand for reelection.
 Tray Payne was voted to serve as Lubbock's 36th mayor.

+2024

+The 2024 Lubbock mayoral election took place on May 4, 2024, with a runoff on June 15.
+The incumbent mayor, Trey Payne, did not stand for reelection.